VCityTeam/py3dtilers/py3dtilers/GeojsonTiler/README.md

 It will read all .geojson and .json in the _geojson_ directory and parse them into 3DTiles.

 ### LOA
 Using the LOA\* option creates a tileset with a __refinement hierarchy__.
-The leafs of the created tree are the detailled features (features loaded from the data source) and their parents are LOA geometries of those detailled features.
+The leaves of the created tree are the detailed features (features loaded from the data source) and their parents are LOA geometries of those detailed features.
 The LOA geometries are 3D extrusions of polygons.
 The polygons must be given as a path to a directory containing geojson file(s) (the features in those geojsons must be Polygons or MultiPolygons).
 The polygons can for example be roads, boroughs, rivers or any other geographical partition.

 To use the LOA option:
 ```
 geojson-tiler --path <path> --loa <path-to-polygons>
 ```

-\*_LOA (level Of Abstraction): here, it is simple 3D extrusion of a polygon._
+\*_LOA (Level Of Abstraction): here, it is simple 3D extrusion of a polygon._

 ### LOD1
 ___Warning__: creating LOD1 can be useless if the features are already footprints._

 Using the LOD1 option creates a tileset with a __refinement hierarchy__.
-The leafs of the created tree are the detailled features (features loaded from the data source) and their parents are LOD1 geometries of those detailled features.
+The leaves of the created tree are the detailed features (features loaded from the data source) and their parents are LOD1 geometries of those detailed features.
 The LOD1 geometries are 3D extrusions of the footprints of the features.

 To use the LOD1 option:
 ```